kasisto/kai_perf_tools/README.md

 The kai.jmx defines a JMeter Project for executing a series of requests (based on a CSV) against a target environment.

-The requests are defined in Autheticated and Unauthenticated CSV files respectively The tokens can be fixed or generated randomly
+The requests are defined in Authenticated and Unauthenticated CSV files respectively The tokens can be fixed or generated randomly
 The assistant configs are fixed in the kai.jmx at this time.

 The are parameters to define how many concurrent requests to make and how long to run the tests for.

-To get starterd:
+To get started:

 1. cd /capi_jmeter/bin
 2. sh jmeter -p ../configs/kcb/<env>.properties -t ../configs/kcb/kai.jmx